emacs-eask/archives/README.md

 ## ❓ Why do we need this?

-While sandboxing in Emacs package development, we will most likely call `package-refresh-contents` multiple times due to the newly set up environment.
-Eask already prevents you from doing that unless it's needed, but we might still encounter `404` from the archive's server (`elpa`, `melpa`, etc).
-This is generally because the server has temporarily blocked your IP to prevent a user from continuously requesting the archive content file within a short amount of time.
-Then you would have to wait for a few minutes (time depends on the archive server) to have your IP unlock from the archive server.
+When sandboxing during Emacs package development, we might need to call `package-refresh-contents` multiple times due to the newly configured environment.
+While Eask already minimizes unnecessary refreshes, you may still encounter `404` errors from the archive servers (`elpa`, `melpa`, etc.).
+This typically happens when the server temporarily blocks your IP after too many requests within a short period.
+In such cases, you’ll need to wait a few minutes (depending on the server) for your IP to be unblocked.

-Here is the `archives` that comes into play!
-Eask tries to save you from this condition; it will download these `archive-contents` files if a `404` is met.
+This is where the `archives` feature comes in!
+Eask helps you avoid this situation by downloading the `archive-contents` files when a `404` is encountered.
+In other words, your package refreshes will never fail. 🎉
-It simply means you will never fail on refreshing package contents. 🎉

 ## ⚜️ License